Blackhawks rout Red Wings behind Saad's hat trick | FOX Sports

 Blackhawks rout Red Wings behind Saad’s hat trick

-CHICAGO (AP) Brandon Saad recorded a hat trick to spark the Chicago Blackhawks’ 6-1 win over the Detroit Red Wings Thursday night.
+CHICAGO (AP) Brandon Saad scored a hat trick to spark the Chicago Blackhawks’ 6-1 victory over the Detroit Red Wings on Thursday night.

 A member of the Blackhawks Stanley Cup-winning teams in 2012-13 and 2014-15, Chicago re-acquired Saad in a NHL Draft day from Columbus which sent Artemi Panarin to the Blue Jackets.